Sonnerz/The-Cookbook/README.md

 ### Database design Version 2

-Following database version 1, I began with sign up and login forms.
+With database version 1 design implmented, I began coding with sign up and login forms.
-I was adding users to the recipes collection and not considering the access to recipes.
+I was adding users to the recipes collection and not considering how to access the recipe data.
 When I began the recipe display part of the project I realised how difficult it was to search for recipes as they were part of a collection where the user was the main entity.
-It was proving difficult to access one recipe object inside a user/recipe object and it would prove difficult to search for specific recipes
+It was proving difficult to access a recipe object inside a user object and as a result it would prove difficult to search for specific recipes

 After a conversation with fellow students and reading;